2009 Toyota 4Runner Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2009 Toyota 4Runner
+A guide to repairs, service, and maintenance costs for your 2009 Toyota 4Runner

 If the car will not start, the most likely problem is worn or corroded solenoid contacts in the starter.
 Usually, these parts can be replaced without purchasing a new starter.

 The evaporative emission (EVAP) system may illuminate the vehicle's Check Engine Light due to intermittent failure of the charcoal canister purge control solenoid valve or canister failure.
 Upon failure of the charcoal canister, debris may circulate around the EVAP system causing other emission control problems.

 Drivers may hear a loud noise, much like a vacuum cleaner, coming from their engine on cold starts.
 This affects the 2005-2009 Toyota 4Runner V8 models.